371st Special Operations Combat Training Squadron increases reach, brings training to audience

-A U.S. Air Force instructor with the 371st Special Operations Combat Training Squadron shows Air Commandos with the 27th Special Operations Wing how to conduct a field reload during the Air Commando Basic Qualification Course at Melrose Air Force Range, N.M., Nov.
-2, 2023.
+A U.S. Air Force field skills instructor with the 371st Special Operations Combat Training Squadron instructs Air Commandos with the 27th Special Operations Wing during a medical evacuation exercise in the Air Commando Basic Qualification Course at Cannon Air Force Base, N.M., Oct.
+30, 2023.
 The course took place over three weeks, instructing participants in a variety of skills aimed at enhancing their field survival capabilities.
 (U.S. Air Force photo by Staff Sgt.
 Vernon R. Walter III)

 |Date Taken: